SharkSnack/shiren-2/content/dungeons/9-road-to-the-end.md

 Escargon warps from elsewhere and reflects magic bullets from staves,<br/>so it's best to swing staves like Slow or Seal when the target is adjacent to you.<br/>You can take advantage of its reflection to increase strength or turn invisible.

-Nigiri Master can turn both you and your items into riceballs,<br/>so either shoot arrows from a distance or use a Seal Staff.<br/>If you have extra riceballs, throw one at it to one-shot it.
+Nigiri Master can turn both you and your items into onigiri,<br/>so either shoot arrows from a distance or use a Seal Staff.<br/>If you have extra onigiri, throw one at it to one-shot it.

 Iai can disarm your weapon or shield, so fight with your back against a wall.<br/>It has high attack and defense, so you're unlikely to defeat it in 1 hit.<br/>If you step on a Summon Trap and get surrounded by 4 Iais,<br/>either eat Warp Grass or read a Fear Scroll.